-Before getting a first look at Paradise Island, vacationers may not realize the incredible opportunity they'll have to explore the extraordinary collection of marine habitats and marine exhibits—lagoons, caves, coral formations and breathtaking underwater ruins are designed to showcase exotic marine life ranging from sharks to rays, barracuda, piranha, eels and even endangered alligator gar.
-Atlantis, Paradise Island hosts the largest exhibit in the Caribbean and is recognized as one of the largest in the world … encompassing 14 lagoons, eight million gallons of ocean water and more than 50,000 aquatic animals representing over 250 marine species.
+Before getting a first look at Paradise Island, vacationers may not realize the incredible opportunity they'll have to explore the extraordinary collection of marine habitats and marine exhibits—lagoons, caves, coral formations and breathtaking underwater ruins are designed to showcase exotic marine life ranging from sharks to rays, barracuda, eels and even endangered alligator gar.
+Atlantis, Paradise Island is home to the largest open-air marine habitat in the world... encompassing 14 lagoons, eight million gallons of ocean water and more than 50,000 aquatic animals representing over 250 marine species.

 Experience The Dig, an 11,000-year-old lost continent.
-The Dig provides a unique excursion into a wondrous civilization that is now home to some of the world’s most exotic sea creatures.
+The Dig provides an excursion into a wondrous civilization that is now home to some of the world’s most exotic sea creatures.

 Guests can snorkel in this unbelievable setting in one of our exciting Sea Keepers Adventurers programs - Aquarist for a Day and Snorkel the Ruins - while viewing over 20,000 deep reef and pelagic fish.